-I couldn’t help but notice how quickly the air changed.
+As I continued westward, I couldn’t help but notice how quickly the air changed.
 Odd I had just left Coastal North Carolina yet it was becoming hotter and more humid.

-Immediately I missed the ocean breezes of the North Carolina best places along that coastline that had helped to keep me cool during the past days.
+Immediately I missed the ocean breezes of the Coastal North Carolina best places to live that helped to keep me cool during the past few days.

 I easily found my way to Falls Lake State Park, where I was able to cool off in clean waters.
 Falls Lake State Park is just a stone’s throw from downtown Raleigh.

-The next morning I woke up and headed into Raleigh to walk around and get a feel for living in NC best places in eastern Piedmont.
+The next morning anxious and excited I headed to downtown Raleigh to walk around and get a feel for living in NC best places in eastern Piedmont.

-Getting into the city was a guessing game.
-The highways circle the center of the city creating a beltway like Washington D.C. and Baltimore.
+Getting into downtown Raleigh was a bit of a guessing game.
+The highways circle the center of Raleigh creating a beltway like Washington D.C. and Baltimore.

 Getting into downtown Raleigh with a sigh, I headed to the business district which is located in the center of the city.

 The central downtown and business district of Raleigh North Carolina is made up of a dense cluster of high rise buildings.
 Surrounding the city center is a series of many one way streets.

 After a bit of driving in circles, I found myself in the southwest corner of Raleigh, which is part of the arts, restaurants, and entertainment district.
 And as you can see…it is a really beautiful downtown.